Indefinite Sturm-Liouville operators in polar form: Introduction

 \item If $W_+ \circ R_+^{-1}$ is slowly varying at $0_+$ and $W_- \circ R_-^{-1}$ is slowly varying at $0_-$, then the Riesz basis property {\rm (Ri)} is equivalent to the condition

 \end{enumerate} \end{ThA}

 The main tool that we use in this paper is Langer's spectral theory of definitizable operators in Krein spaces, see~\cite{La}.
 Our differential operator $A$ is a nonnegative self-adjoint operator with a nonempty resolvent set in the Krein space $L^2_{w}(I)$.
-This is a special kind of a definitizable operator that admits a spectral function $E$ defined on $\mathbb{R}\setminus\{0\}$ which behaves similarly to the spectral function of a self-adjoint operator in a Hilbert space with a possible exception of two critical points $0$ and $\infty$.
-A critical point is called regular if $E_t$ is bounded in a neighbourhood of that point.
+This is a special kind of a definitizable operator that admits a spectral function $E$ which behaves similarly to the spectral function of a self-adjoint operator in a Hilbert space with a possible exception at its critical points which are contained in the set $\{0,\infty\}$, for details see Section~\ref{Sec2}.
+A critical point is called regular if $E$ is bounded in a neighbourhood of that point.
 Otherwise, a critical point is called singular.
 By $c_s(A) \subseteq \{0,\infty\}$ we denote the set of singular critical points of $A$ and by $c_r(A) \subseteq \{0,\infty\}$ the set of regular critical points of $A$.

 In the case of discrete spectrum of the differential operator $A$, the Riesz basis property of $A$ is equivalent to the regularity of the critical point $\infty$, see \cite[Proposition~4.1]{CL89}.
 This fact and the paper of Beals~\cite{Bea85} were motivation for \cite{CL89, CN95, Fl95, Vol, BC06, BC09, Fl08, Kost11, CFK13} to study definitizability and the regularity of the critical point infinity for differential operators; see also a detailed survey by Fleige~\cite{Fl15}.